DjangoGirls/tutorial/en/deploy/README.md

     web: gunicorn mysite.wsgi

-This line means that we're going to be deploying a `web` application, and we'll do that by running the command `gunicorn mysite.wsgi:application` (`gunicorn` is a program that's like a more powerful version of Django's `runserver` command).
+This line means that we're going to be deploying a `web` application, and we'll do that by running the command `gunicorn mysite.wsgi` (`gunicorn` is a program that's like a more powerful version of Django's `runserver` command).

 Then save it.
 Done!